Georgefwm/PolyRacingGame/README.md

 Contains source code for (almost) all of the game logic.

-Hopefully this will add to the (very) few examples of the Slate ui library publicly availible.
+Hopefully this will add to the (very) few examples of the Slate ui library publicly available.